Our Philosophy

 Arts and Crafts activities are planned on a daily basis to encourage creativity and develop small motor skills.
 In addition to the scheduled arts and crafts, children typically work on free choice art projects throughout the day.

-Field trips are planned throughout the year to allow the children to relate to and experience what they are learning.
+Field trips and special events are planned throughout the year to allow the children to relate to and experience what they are learning.

-We schedule a quiet reading/naptime for the young children after lunch.
-This allows the children to read quietly or relax their bodies.
+We schedule rest/nap time for the young children after lunch.
+This allows the children to read quietly or relax their minds and bodies.

 Group Interaction